Statistical Inference on Latent Space Models for Network Data: Maximum Likelihood Inference via the Lagrange-Adjusted Hessian

+Unfortunately, it turns out that the negative definite statement is not true.
+As shown in the proofs in the Supplementary Material, the leading term of the Hessian matrix, $H_L(\phi^*)$, has exactly $r(r + 1) / 2$ eigenvalues equal to $0$, which coincides with the number of constraints required for the model identifiability.
 To address similar challenges caused by singular Hessian matrices, the idea of introducing auxiliary Lagrange multiplier terms has been adopted in the literature of maximum likelihood inference.
-For example, \cite{silvey1959lagrangian} and \cite{aitchison1958maximum} utilized the idea to study the constrained maximum likelihood inference problems with low-dimensional models. \cite{el1994wald} further explored the technique of using Lagrangian multiplier terms to study the likelihood functions with singular information matrices, while still limiting the discussion in the classic low-dimensional settings.
+For example, \cite{aitchison1958maximum} and \cite{silvey1959lagrangian} utilized the idea to study the constrained maximum likelihood inference problems with low-dimensional models. \cite{el1994wald} further explored the technique of using Lagrangian multiplier terms to study the likelihood functions with singular information matrices, while still limiting the discussion in the classic low-dimensional settings.
 Recently, \cite{wang2022maximum} adopted a similar idea to analyze the maximum likelihood estimators of the high-dimensional factor analysis models.
 We want to emphasize that compared with the existing works, analyzing network latent space models has several unique challenges that are not trivial to overcome.
-For instance, the latent positions of network latent space models jointly appear as $ZZ^T$, which causes significantly more challenges in studying the structure of the Hessian matrix, especially the characterization of its matrix 1-norm.
+For instance, the latent positions of network latent space models jointly appear as $ZZ^{\top}$, which causes significantly more challenges in studying the structure of the Hessian matrix, especially the characterization of its matrix 1-norm.
 Moreover, due to the distinctive properties of network data, our analysis involves models with node heterogeneity parameters and considers the sparse network setting (see details in Section \ref{sec:generalized_settings}), which introduces additional challenges in the theoretical analysis that the existing techniques cannot be applied to directly.

 Motivated by the existing literature, for our theoretical analysis, we consider a modified loss function that combines the log-likelihood function with additional Lagrange-type penalty terms corresponding to the identifiability constraints of the network model.
 Formally, we consider the loss function below: